 Breasts (of Any Size) Can Throw Off Form

 When you run for hours every week your breasts are bouncing almost 10,000 times which could hurt their form and can get injured.
-There could be a damage in the soft tissue of your breasts if you don’t run properly!
+There could be a damage to the soft tissue of your breasts if you don’t run properly!
 It’s always advised to wear a good sports bra or a high support bra which has multiple hooks, is padded and has moulded cups.
 It’s important to support them when you run.

-3. How Body Composition Impacts Running?
+Q. How does Body Composition impacts Running?

 In fact, the results of the study were very different and stated that body fat percentage had the most significant impact on race results.
 For marathoners are runners skeletal mass wasn’t important for getting a positive performance but various body fat percentage along with specific training programs were directly related to both volume capability and speed.

 You can keep all your muscles in place by following good nutrition and proper training methods.
 Maintaining a protein balance is necessary to keep the muscles intact while you train as your muscles are built of proteins.
-For an ideal female runner’s body you should also know what to eat before a run.
+For an ideal female runner’s body, you should also know what to eat before a run.

-5. What is the Difference between Endurance Running vs. Sprinting?
+Q. What is the Difference between Endurance Running vs. Sprinting?

 Sprinting should be done with a good technique or else you could get hurt.
 But if you are sprinting just for half a week or on alternate days don’t do anything on the off days and allow your body to recover.
 You need to have a mix of both endurance running and sprinting.
 If all you do is run slow and easy then you are not getting completely fit and are limiting the benefits from the hard work which you are putting in.

-6. How Pregnancy Changes a Female Runner’s Body?
+Q. How Pregnancy Changes a Female Runner’s Body?